2018 Husky Energy Refinery explosion: Early morning closure

 On the morning of the explosion, at 5:30 a.m., refinery workers were planning to shut down the Fluid Catalytic Cracking Unit (FCCU) of the refinery for routine maintenance.
 The FCCU is used to break down hydrocarbons from crude oil into smaller hydrocarbons, which can blend into products such as gasoline.
 When the FCCU is shut down, slide valves in the middle of the unit are used as a barrier between a reactor, containing flammable hydrocarbons, and a regenerator, containing air.
 If the hydrocarbons and air mix, an explosion can occur.
-On the morning of the incident, workers attempted to stop the flow of hydrocarbons to the regenerating unit, however, one of the valves was eroded, causing air to flow upward into the reactor, into equipment that contained flammable hydrocarbons.
+On the morning of the incident, workers attempted to stop the flow of hydrocarbons to the regenerating unit, however, one of the valves was corroded, causing air to flow upward into the reactor, into equipment that contained flammable hydrocarbons.

 Explosion and fire

 The mix of the air and hydrocarbons caused a massive explosion in the FCCU at approximately 10:00 a.m. that morning.
 The explosion sent debris flying 200 feet, one piece puncturing a hole in an above-ground storage tank that contained around 50,000 barrels of asphalt, causing the asphalt to spill along the ground into the refinery's main units.
 The asphalt ignited near additional storage tanks, eventually traveling to the FCCU of the refinery, causing a fire producing thick black smoke to travel into the air.
 The smoke went so far into the sky, it was picked up on weather radar.